IraLeePNG/KaichoFX_quarm_spellparticles/README.md

 3. unzip these particle effects into it, and enjoy!

 tip: I personally use 45% opacity on these effects set to Medium.
 Some folks prefer 35-50% and both work great, and even on Low Density settings for raiding!

+## Feedback:
+Feel free to message in-game if you have feedback or notes (I may or may not implement, depends on if the stars align): Cusswords, Difficult, Cringe, or Dismy